mindplace/stack-for-yourself/_posts/2016-05-01-seeking-dev-work.md

 * [UpWork](https://www.upwork.com/Login?redir=%2Fhome), a place to find remote clients for contracting work.
 * [WeWorkRemotely](https://weworkremotely.com/), another good place to find remote clients/jobs.

+- FrontThat
+- RemoteOk
+- JobMote
+- Remotive
+- WorkingNomads

+Places that search for job matches on your behalf:

+- Hired
+- Crowded
+- Vettery (sent you a link via their site)
+- Woo (forwarded to you their email)

 <hr>

 ## Networking